 - Signs of regression

 As a parent, one fact you should know about your child is that children tend to regress a lot when there is a major change in their lives.
 Say you have a new child; your child may not take it lightly that there is a new sibling to the family.
 Other major factors like a move or divorce between parents are also known to affect children psychologically.
 Other issues like bedwetting, excessive fearfulness, whining, tantrums, and clingy behavior will tend to follow.
-The moment you notice any of these signs or any other regressive signs that your child is exhibiting after a major change in their life, you should start considering seeing a psychologist.
+The moment you notice any of these signs or any other regressive signs that your child is exhibiting after a significant change in their life, you should start considering seeing a psychologist.

 - Developing self-destructive behaviors

 This is a more physical sign, and you can notice it quicker if you are attentive.
 In some occasions, your child may bang his head on hard surfaces with intent.
 Be careful not to accidentally take a child who has knocked himself on the wall without intent as a sign that he is psychologically challenged.
 You can, however, take note if you notice it is now becoming a repeated self-destructive behavior.
-So, the next time you notice your child trying to do something award like digging his nails under the skin to try and inflict pain, you should start to feel worried.
+So, the next time you notice your child trying to do something awkward like digging his nails under the skin to try and inflict pain, you should start to feel worried.
 Other scenarios involve children hitting and cutting themselves.

 - Incredibly sad and worried children